+Supplementary Figure 5: Overexpression of STMN1 inhibits the transwell migration potential and promotes intracellular elasticity of HT29 parental cells. (a) Western blots showing the expression of STMN1 in control HT29 cells (Vec) and HT29 cells ectopically expressing STMN1.
+An anti-FLAG antibody was used to detect the expression of exogenous STMN1 with the Myc-DDK tag. (b) Relative viability of cells as assessed by an MTT assay. ns, nonsignificant. (c) The colony formation of control (Vec) and STMN-expressing (STMN1 DKK-Myc) HT29 cells. ns, nonsignificant. (d) Representative images showing the colonies generated. (e) RT-qPCR validation of the expression of EMT markers (CDH1, CDH2 and VIM) in the established HT29-Vec and HT29 STMN1-Myc-DDK cells. (f-g) Histograms showing the relative transwell migration ability (f) and intracellular elasticity (g) of indicated cells. ns, nonsignificant.
+Data in bar charts are expressed as the mean ± SD values. *p < 0.05; **p < 0.01***; p < 0.001 (Student’s t-test).

-Supplementary Figure 5: Enhanced expression of miR-210 and decreased expression of STMN1 in liver metastatic CRC specimens. (a-b) The bar charts showing the expression of miR-210-3p (a) and STMN1 (b) in GSE54088 and GSE3964 datasets retrieved from the Human Cancer Metastasis Database (HCMDB).
-The box plots show the sample maximum (upper end of the whisker), upper quartile (top edge of the box), median (band in the box), lower quartile (bottom edge of the box), and sample minimum (lower end of the whisker) values. (c) Representative images illustrating STMN1 immunoreactivity in paired primary and metastatic CRC specimens.(d) Histogram showing the histological scores (H-scores) of CRC specimens (n=11). **p < 0.01 (Student’s t-test).
+Supplementary Figure 6: Decreased expression of STMN1 in liver metastatic CRC specimens. (a) Representative images illustrating STMN1 immunoreactivity in paired primary and metastatic CRC specimens. (b) Histogram showing the histological scores (H-scores) of CRC specimens (n=11). **p < 0.01 (Student’s t-test). (c) The bar charts showing the expression of STMN1 in liver and lymph node metastatic CRC specimens deposited at GSE26571 retrieved from the Human Cancer Metastasis Database (HCMDB).
+The box plots show the sample maximum (upper end of the whisker), upper quartile (top edge of the box), median (band in the box), lower quartile (bottom edge of the box), and sample minimum (lower end of the whisker) values. (d) The bar charts showing the expression of STMN1 in liver and lung metastatic CRC specimens deposited at GSE68468 retrieved from the Human Cancer Metastasis Database (HCMDB).
+The box plots show the sample maximum (upper end of the whisker), upper quartile (top edge of the box), median (band in the box), lower quartile (bottom edge of the box), and sample minimum (lower end of the whisker) values.

-Supplementary Figure 6: Examining the expression of miR-210-3p-STMN1 axis components in Snail-expressing HCT15 cells. (a) RT-qPCR validation of the expression of SNAI1 and CDH1 in established stable HCT15-Vec and HCT15-Snail cells. (b) RT-qPCR validation of the expression of miR-210-3p and STMN1 in established stable HCT15-Vec and HCT15-Snail cells.
+Supplementary Figure 7: Examining the expression of miR-210-3p-STMN1 axis components in Snail-expressing HCT15 cells. (a) RT-qPCR validation of the expression of SNAI1 and CDH1 in established stable HCT15-Vec and HCT15-Snail cells. (b) RT-qPCR validation of the expression of miR-210-3p and STMN1 in established stable HCT15-Vec and HCT15-Snail cells.
 Data are expressed as the mean ± SD values. ***p < 0.001 (Student’s t-test).